flexera-public/policy_templates/cost/google/object_storage_optimization/README.md

 # Google Object Storage Optimization

+## Deprecated

+This policy is no longer being updated.
+Due to the scales involved, per-object analysis and recommendations are not useful in most situations.
+Instead, [lifecycle rules](https://cloud.google.com/storage/docs/lifecycle) should be utilized to manage object storage spend.

 ## What It Does

 This policy template checks Google buckets for older objects and produces recommendations to move these objects to the 'nearline' or 'coldline' class after a given period of time.
 Optionally, an email report is sent of these objects and the user can change their class or delete them.